Voxel8/OctoPrint-Automation-Scripts/README.md

   successfully, and a dictionary of settings items and their values to persist in the settings store.

-  Finally your object should have an attribute `response_string`.
+  Finally, your object should have an attribute `script_status`.
 If set to anything other than `None` this value will be echoed to OctoPrint while the script is running.

 ### `__script_id__`